oovm/vscode-toml/README.md

 ## Todo List
 - [ ] TOML Formatter
-- [ ] Support v0.4
+- [ ] Support v0.5

 ## Limitation
-The plugin only provide static code highlighting, so it can't find all the invaild inputs.
+The plugin only provide static lexical highlighting, so it can't find all the invaild inputs.